leotam/leotam.github.io/_posts/2015-10-12-stanfordDay.markdown

 categories: general
 ---

 Last week, NVIDIA ran it's annual accelerated computing event at Stanford with this year's theme of End-to-End Analytics.
 The event was held at the beautiful Jen-Hsun Huang Engineering Center right on the Engineering Quad.
-The event was over-subscribed and the morning session featuring speakers such as NVIDIA Chief Architect of Automotive Urs Müller, Patrick Ehlen of Loop AI, Andrej Karpathy of Stanford CS, Cyprien Noel of [Yahoo][yahooSpark], and NVIDIA Chief DL Scientist Boris Ginsburg.
+The event was over-subscribed and the morning session featuring speakers such as NVIDIA Chief Architect of Automotive Urs Müller, Patrick Ehlen of Loop AI, Andrej Karpathy of Stanford CS, Cyprien Noel of [Yahoo][yahooSpark], and NVIDIA Chief DL Scientist Boris Ginsburg

 ![ursTalk]({{ site.url }}/assets/ursTalk.jpeg)
 *Talk by NVIDIA Chief Architect of Automotive Urs Müller was packed*